On This Page

 The following are the domains at a descending order of priority:

-- User Verbs allows a user application QP to be attached to a specified flow when using
+User Verbs allows a user application QP to be attached to a specified flow when using ibv_exp_create_flow and ibv_exp_destroy_flow verbs

-struct ibv_flow_attr- attaches the QP to the flow specified.
+struct ibv_exp_flow_attr - attaches the QP to the flow specified.
 The flow contains mandatory control parameters and optional L2, L3 and L4 headers.
-The optional headers are detected by setting the size and
+The optional headers are detected by setting the size and num_of_specs fields:

-struct ibv_flow_attrcan be followed by the optional flow headers structs:
+struct ibv_exp_flow_attr can be followed by the optional flow headers structs:

 Returns 0 on success, or the value of errno on failure.